IATA statistics for 2017: 4.1 billion passengers carried

 Earlier this year, ICAO has released the first estimates for 2017.
 At that time, we were announcing a total traffic of 4.1 billion passengers, increasing by 7.1% compared to 2016.
 IATA comes now and presents some interesting statistics, which are reported on 2017.

 The estimated number of passengers is the same - 4.1 billion.
-The increase was adjusted to 7.3% compared to 2016, which means an increase of approximately 280 of millions of passengers.
+The increase instead was adjusted to 7.3% compared to 2016, which means an increase of about 280 million passengers.
 For the first time in the history of civil aviation, airlines have connected a record number of cities around the world.
-In 2017 there were flights on more than 20 000 routes, more than double than 1995.
+In 2017 there were flights on more than 20 routes, more than double compared to 000.
 Direct routes reduce travel costs and time.

 4.1 billion passengers carried